AC/DC's Tragic Real-Life Story

 He's also said that even though everyone knows them, they're notoriously private people.
 There's a huge schism between the on-stage and backstage personas, and even though the core of the group is one of rock's most successful families, tracking down the truth is a bit of a challenge.

 Brothers Malcolm and Angus Young might be larger-than-life, but in person, it's a bit of a different story.
-Older brother Malcolm is the taller of the two, at only 5-foot-3.
-Angus stands all of 5-foot-2 (via Ultimate Classic Rock), and there's a pretty heartbreaking reason for their small stature: Lead pipes contaminated the drinking water on the Glasgow housing estate they lived in.
+Late older brother Malcolm was the taller of the two, at only 5-foot-3.
+Angus stands all of 5-foot-2, and there's a pretty heartbreaking reason for their small stature: Lead pipes contaminated the drinking water on the Glasgow housing estate they lived in.

 That's the family's story, says the Sydney Morning Herald, and that's just a peek into how bleak their childhood in Scotland really was.
 The brothers — along with their parents and a pack of siblings — had an early childhood shaped by the perpetual unemployment of their father and seemingly endless poverty.
 The Scotsman says the last straw came in 1963.
 The winter was the worst in recorded history, burying the countryside under snow and ice as temperatures plunged into the subzero range.
 Sunny Australia started looking pretty good, so the Youngs signed up for a government program designed to encourage immigration to Oz.
-For just the price of two adult, one-way tickets — discounted to just £10 each — they packed up and headed off.
+For £10 each, the elder Youngs secured their passage (kids went for free), and the family started a new life on the other side of the world.

 "That's because we always stick together," Angus told them.
 "Like us Youngs, we're all short.
 We walk into a show now, and we still get people hassling us.
 We used to pull up at a show in a car, and the security people wouldn't let us in."